 Customs House: Be sure to take a look at the replica of the Customs House on the corner of the Strand and Morris Street when you get off the Oxford-Bellevue Ferry in Oxford.
 The original building was located at the Isthmus Plantation across the Tred Avon River and was built by the first customs officer appointed by George Washington in 1791.
 The Town Office can let you inside to take a look around during weekday business hours.

 Looking for a unique souvenir?
 Visit one of our specialty stores while you are walking about town!
 Take home something special to remember your time in Oxford!
-You’ll find many Eastern Shore treasures and antiques at the Sea Captain’s Lady and at the Treasure Chest!
+You’ll find many Eastern Shore treasures and antiques at the Treasure Chest!

 Oxford boasts having a unique bookstore like no other!
 You’ll discover specialty books about the Chesapeake region and books to educate and amuse at Mystery Loves Company Booksellers.
 You’ll be certain to find a good book to read while you are relaxing.
 The book store hosts monthly book signings, so be sure to check their website or look under Events at a Glance to see what’s happening while you are in town!